aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/share-mesh-geometry-data/_index.md

 ## Step 2: Define Color Vectors

-In this step, we define an array of color vectors that will be applied to different elements of our 3D scene.
+`Vector3` represents a three‑component vector (X, Y, Z) used for positions, directions, or colors.
+Create an array of `Vector3` objects that hold RGB values.
+Each vector will later be assigned to a separate node, giving every instance its own material hue.

 ```java
 // Define color vectors